vacanza/holidays/SPONSORSHIP.md

 Note:

 - These rates are contingent on available funding and **do not cover any fees** charged by payment processors or platforms.
-- By default, tasks are classified as **medium**, unless a maintainer explicitly labels them as **hard**.
+- By default, tasks are classified as **#sponsorship-medium**, unless a maintainer explicitly labels them as **#sponsorship-hard**.
-- A task may be **reclassified as hard** at the maintainer’s discretion, based on its complexity or scope.
+- A task may be **reclassified as #sponsorship-hard** at the maintainer’s discretion, based on its complexity or scope.

 ## Eligibility